filippoveronesi/FluffyDiscordBot/README.md

 # FluffyBot
-Discord's easy Bot for group chats
+FluffyBot is a Discord's easy Bot for group chats.